WRITE ANYWAY

 • getting bent out of shape for three days over assholes on the internet criticizing in ways that hurt (and somehow they always hit where it hurts).
 Insulting intelligence.
 Name-calling.
 Making fun.
 Crafting Reddit threads against you.
 Being generally distasteful and/or pontificating about what you would be doing if you were a better person.
 Perhaps I have a bit of experience with these.

 Find your voice.
-Learn not to give a shit.
+Learn not to detach from outcomes.
+Ignore the external voices.

 Details: